amlandatta/springboot-performance-simulator/springboot-app-simulator-doc.md

 # springboot-performance-simulator
-A test SpringBoot app to simulate performance by inducing latency, spiking memory usage, creating errors, etc and deploy on PCF (PAS)
+A test SpringBoot app to simulate performance by inducing latency, spiking memory usage, creating errors, etc and deploy on PCF (PAS).
+This application is integrated with Spring Cloud Services - Service Registry

 * Rest end-points to simulate test